ciandt-dev/secure-pipeline-advisor/README.md

 # secure-pipeline-advisor
 This project allows you to improve your code security by running different security checks/validation in a simple way.
-It runs on different languages, and also integrates with popular CI/CD tools.
+It runs on different languages, and you can also integrate with popular CI/CD tools.

 ## Purpose
 * Run essential security check/analysis in a single container